adam-fowler/sns-to-slack-lambda/README.md

 ./script/install.sh
 ```
 The install process can be broken into four stages.
-1) Build a Docker image for building the Lambda. `scripts/build-lambda-builder.sh`
-2) Compile the code.
+1) Compile the code.
 First part of `scripts/build-and-package.sh`
-3) Package the compiled Lambda into a zip with required runtime libraries.
+2) Package the compiled Lambda into a zip with required runtime libraries.
 Second part of `scripts/build-and-package.sh`
-4) Deploy the packaged Lambda. `deploy.sh`
+3) Deploy the packaged Lambda. `deploy.sh`

 If this is the first time you are running the install, the `deploy.sh` script will create a new IAM role to run the Lambda and create a new Lambda function.
 Otherwise it will just update the already created Lambda.